Roughly one month before the observations take place you should have

 of three lines (top, centre and bottom of CCD) in three different positions

 (left, centre and right to ensure there's no significant rotation or focus

 change across the detector.

-You should also check that the final central wavelength is correct, comparing with an atlas
+You should also check that the final central wavelength setting gives the correct spectral range by comparing arc spectra with an atlas

 ISIS setup database when you are finished.
 The

 entries in this database are a useful complement to the nightlogs to identify specific setups when troubleshooting.

 Ideally the dichroics would block light at wavelengths below the cross-over from entering

 the red arm, making a blocking filter in the red arm unnecessary.
 In reality, the